-Where to Stay on a Budget
+Where to Stay in Toronto on a Budget

 One of the best situated budget hotels in Toronto is the Super 8 Downtown Toronto.
 In Toronto's popular Chinatown, along Spadina Avenue, the Super 8 is within easy walking distance to good restaurants, and a long walk or a quick taxi or streetcar ride from the major attractions and the Entertainment District.
 Rooms are clean and comfortable and come with free breakfast.

 With a good location on the northeast edge of the city center, near Ryerson University, the Comfort Inn City Centre offers basic rooms at a reasonable price.
 If you have a vehicle, you might want to consider the Stay Inn, about 15 minutes from downtown.
 The hotel is close to the Queen Elizabeth Way (QEW), the main highway into Toronto's city center.

-Where to Stay for Dining and Entertainment
+Where to Stay in Toronto for Dining & Nightlife